-AI for Admissions & Enrollment Grant
+AI Chat & Voice Bot for Admissions & Enrollment Grant

 WHO CAN APPLY & WHAT IS THE QUALIFICATION CRITERIA?

-- K-12 Schools and accredited institutions of Higher Education are eligible to apply.
+- Accredited Higher Education institutions and K-12 schools are eligible to apply.

-- Previous awardees are eligible.
-Separate applications are required for each Grant pursued.
+- Institutions are eligible to apply for multiple grants.
+Separate applications are required for each grant pursued.

-- For swift implementation, applicants are required to demonstrate institutional purpose in the form of a “letter of intent” signed by Dean/President or member of campus leadership team.
-The letter should ideally indicate problems the solution aims to solve, and why the Grant would be a helpful solution for the institution.
+- Applicants are required to demonstrate institutional purpose in the form of a “letter of intent” signed by Dean/President or member of campus leadership team.
+The letter should indicate the challenges the solution aims to solve and why the grant would be helpful to the institution.